icemiliang/icemiliang.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student at Arizona State University.
-My research interests lie in the intersection of machine learning and computer vision, particularly in functional mapping and its applications in clustering, domain adaptation, 3D registration, generative modeling, etc. I also worked on unsupervised depth estimation from monocular color images.
-I have interned at Bosch and Intuitive Surgical.
+My research interests lie in the intersection of machine learning and computer vision, particularly in functional mapping and its applications in clustering, domain adaptation, 3D registration, generative modeling, etc. I have interned at Bosch and Intuitive Surgical.

-I am open to a full-time scientist/engineer position focusing on machine learning and/or computer vision, starting in May 2020.
+I will be joining the Camera Software team at Apple as a research engineer in imaging and computer vision in May 2020.

 Recent Work
 ======

+**Mi, Liang**, Tianshu Yu, José Bento, Wen Zhang, Baoxin Li, and Yalin Wang, "Variational Wasserstein Barycenters for Geometric Clustering".

+**Mi, Liang** and Jose Bento, "Multi-Marginal Optimal Transport Defines a Generalized Metric". \[arXiv: [2001.11114](https://arxiv.org/abs/2001.11114)\]

 **Mi, Liang**, Zhixin Yan, and Ren Liu, "Self-Supervised Depth Estimation with Sparse Depth and Superpixel-based Planar Constraints".
-[Under review]

 **Mi, Liang**, Wen Zhang, and Yalin Wang.
-"Regularized Wasserstein Means for Aligning Distributional Data", AAAI 2020 [To appear]
+"Regularized Wasserstein Means for Aligning Distributional Data", Accepted to AAAI 2020. \[arXiv: [1812.00338](https://arxiv.org/abs/1812.00338)\]

 Zhang, Wen, **Liang Mi**, Paul M. Thompson, and Yalin Wang.
 "A Geometric Framework for Feature Mappings in Multimodal Fusion of Brain Image Data."
 In *International Conference on Information Processing in Medical Imaging*, pp. 617-630.
 Springer, Cham, 2019.